Tampa Criminal and DUI Defense Attorneys

 If you decide to speak to law enforcement about the facts of your case then you are waiving your Sixth Amendment right to counsel and your Fifth Amendment rights against self-incrimination.
 Your attorney is often in the best position to explain your side of the story to a law enforcement officer.
-Even individuals who are completely innocent of any criminal wrongdoing should not speak to the police without having an attorney present.

 Effective Pre-File Negotiations in the Tampa Bay Area

 If you have been arrested on a felony charge by officers with the Hillsborough County Sheriff's Office or the Tampa Police Department but not yet formally charged then we work quickly to present all mitigating factors and exculpatory evidence to the prosecutor.

 The prosecutors with the State Attorney's Office have the discretion to decline to prosecute a case even after an arrest.
 The prosecutor often does this in a felony case by not filing any formal charges.
 An attorney can present favorable evidence to the prosecutor on your behalf.
 During the pre-file stages of the case, your attorney will often talk with the prosecutor about reasons not to file any formal charges or only file reduced charges.

 In felony cases, the prosecutors with the State Attorney's Offices typically make a filing decision within 21 (twenty-one) days after your arrest, so you must act quickly to preserve all avenues of attack.
 Hiring a criminal defense lawyer quickly after an accusation or arrest remains one of the most effective way to defend yourself against an unjust prosecution.

 DUI Defense Attorneys in Tampa, FL